Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## - Use provided compiled executable files

 If you only want to test or use `mBrainAligner`, the simplest way is to use the provided executable files.
-In this case, no installation is required, just download the `dist` folder and put it anywhere you like.
+In this case, no installation is required, just download the `binary` folder and put it anywhere you like.

->**dist**
+>**binary**
 > > **mBrainAligner_win64**: contains the global and local registration executable files and `dlls` for Windows.
 > >
 > > **mBrainAligner_linux**: contains the global and local registration executable files and `libs` for Linux.